Smash Products of Calabi-Yau Algebras by Hopf Algebras: Introduction

-Throughout the text, $H$ denotes a Hopf algebra with antipode $S$ and $A$ denotes an $H$-module dg algebra. ``$A$ is an algebra'' means that $A$ is concentrated in degree $0$ as a dg algebra.
+In this article, $H$ denotes a Hopf algebra with antipode $S$ and $A$ denotes an $H$-module dg algebra. ``$A$ is an algebra'' means that $A$ is concentrated in degree $0$ as a dg algebra.
 The smash product $A\sharp H$ is denoted by $\Lambda$.
-When $A$ is an augmented algebra, it is also assumed that the augmentation ideal is an $H$-submodule of $A$.
-When $A$ is a connected ($\mathbb N$-)graded algebra, it is also assumed that the action of $H$ on $A$ preserves the grading.
+When $A$ is augmented (or connected ($\mathbb N$-)graded), it is also assumed that the augmentation ideal is an $H$-submodule of $A$ (or that the action of $H$ on $A$ preserves the grading, respectively).